 - Responsible Parties must ensure adherence to hygiene and sanitation requirements as advised by the CDC and DOH, including "Guidance for Cleaning and Disinfection of Public and Private Facilities for COVID-19," and the "STOP THE SPREAD" poster, as applicable.
-Responsible parties must maintain cleaning logs that include the date, time, and scope of cleaning. - Responsible Parties must regularly clean and disinfect all areas of the vessel at the beginning and end of each trip. - Responsible Parties must provide and maintain hand hygiene stations on site, as follows: - o For handwashing: soap, running warm water, and disposable paper towels. - o For sanitizer: an alcohol-based hand sanitizer containing at least 60% alcohol for areas where handwashing facilities may not be available or practical. - Responsible Parties must provide appropriate cleaning / disinfection supplies for shared and frequently touched surfaces and encourage employees to use these supplies before and after use of these surfaces, followed by hand hygiene. - Responsible Parties must conduct regular cleaning and disinfection of facilities and vessels and more frequent cleaning and disinfection for high risk areas used by many individuals and for frequently touched surfaces.
-Cleaning and disinfecting must be rigorous and ongoing and should occur at least after each trip, daily, or more frequently as needed.
+Responsible parties must maintain cleaning logs that include the date, time, and scope of cleaning. - Responsible Parties must provide and maintain hand hygiene stations on site, as follows: - o For handwashing: soap, running warm water, and disposable paper towels. - For sanitizer: an alcohol-based hand sanitizer containing at least 60% alcohol for areas where handwashing facilities may not be available or practical. - Responsible Parties must provide appropriate cleaning / disinfection supplies for shared and frequently touched surfaces and encourage employees to use these supplies before and after use of these surfaces, followed by hand hygiene. - Responsible Parties must conduct regular cleaning and disinfection of the site and more frequent cleaning and disinfection for high risk areas used by many individuals and for frequently touched surfaces.
+Cleaning and disinfecting must be rigorous and ongoing and should occur at least after each shift, daily, or more frequently as needed.
 Please refer to DOH's "Interim Guidance for Cleaning and Disinfection of Public and Private Facilities for COVID-19" for detailed instructions on how to clean facilities. - Responsible Parties must ensure regular cleaning and disinfecting of restrooms.
-Restrooms should be cleaned more often depending on frequency of use. - Responsible Parties must ensure distancing rules are adhered to by reducing restroom capacity where feasible. - Responsible Parties must ensure that equipment and tools are regularly disinfected using registered disinfectants, including at least as often as workers change work spaces or a different worker is using such equipment.
-Refer to the Department of Environmental Conservation (DEC) list of products registered in New York State identified by the EPA as effective against COVID-19. - If cleaning or disinfection products or the act of cleaning and disinfecting causes safety hazards or degrades the material or machinery, Responsible Parties must put in place hand hygiene stations between use and/or supply disposable gloves and/or limitations on the number of employees using such machinery. - Responsible Parties must enact protocols and procedures to ensure that no fishing equipment may be shared, unless it has been cleaned and disinfected between users.
-Nets or gaffs may be handled only by crew members.
+Restrooms should be cleaned more often depending on frequency of use. - Responsible Parties must ensure distancing rules are adhered to by reducing restroom capacity where feasible. - Responsible Parties must ensure that equipment and tools are regularly disinfected using registered disinfectants, including at least as often as workers change work areas or move to a new set of tools.
+Refer to the Department of Environmental Conservation (DEC) list of products registered in New York State and identified by the EPA as effective against COVID-19. - If cleaning or disinfection products or the act of cleaning and disinfecting causes safety hazards or degrades the material or machinery, Responsible Parties must put in place hand hygiene stations between use and/or supply disposable gloves and/or limitations on the number of employees using such machinery.